microsoft/typespec/packages/website/README.md

 ### Running the website

-To get started with the webiste, run the following npm commands
+To get started with the website, run the following npm commands

 To build for production: